 8. Turmeric as a Topical Facial Treatment to Fight Acne and Brighten Skin

-Adding to its position as best all-round herb, turmeric has fantastic benefits when used topically.
+Adding to its position as best all-round herb, turmeric has fantastic benefits when used topically, on the skin.
 Turmeric can also be used as an overnight facial mask to reduce acne inflammation.
 Plus, its anti-bacterial properties assist in healing acne lesions.

 To decrease dark circles under the eyes, make a facial paste of powdered turmeric and yogurt.
 Regular use will decrease skin redness and brighten the skin for a healthy glow.
 You might also want to check out this article that has some easy and fun DIY recipes for turmeric facial treatments, known as “Ubtans.”